OfficialThomas/Planet-Boutique/README.md

 CMPM 121 Assignment 1 (UNITY)

 The goal of this assignment is to show my ability to do the following:
-- Access the game through Button UI
+- Access the game through Buttons on a UI
 - Manipulate the position of an object
 - Manipulate the rotation of an object
 - Manipulate the scale of an object